danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ## Product Definition

-Although CA-Breast now had a much clearer direction, the specific inputs and outputs of the solution needed to be defined.
+Now CA-Breast now had a much clearer direction, the specific inputs and outputs of the solution needed to be defined.

-*For the next 4 months, I conducted evaluative user research with the objective of defining a solution that either imitates or compliments existing human practices and performance levels.*
+*For the next 4 months, I conducted evaluative user research with the objective of defining our solution to either imitate or compliment existing human practices and performance levels.*

-The following are just some of all the decisions that ultimately shaped the final product.
+The following are just a couple of all the decisions that continue to shape the product today:

 ### 1. Prior mammograms are vital to decision-making.